yttriumz/notes-foam/notes_OS/Linux/cross-distro/KVM.md

 ### virtio and SPICE drivers

-At the time of writing (*libvirt 9.5.0-2.1, virtio-win 0.1.229*), a virtio virtual disk must be attached before installing virtio drivers.
-Otherwise, the main virtual disk cannot be changed from sata to virtio.
+At the time of writing (*libvirt 9.5.0-2.1, virtio-win 0.1.229*), a virtio virtual disk must be attached when installing virtio drivers.
+Otherwise, the main virtual disk cannot be recognized if later changed from sata to virtio.

 *References*: